l33tname/blog/_posts/2014-11-11-Fun-with-SOCKS.md

 }
 ```

-Just configure your Firefox to use it.
+Just configure your Firefox to use it (don't forget to restart your browser).
 You just use the file path:

 ![Set a PAC file](/blog-bilder/2014-11-11-fun-with-socks-pac.png)